 My favourite places to read reviews are Pitchfork, The Guardian and Metacritic.
 The latter being my go-to source for discovering new releases.

 You’ll likely find things like new song and album releases, interviews with small musicians and maybe even a few playlists on music blogs.
 I do have to say that, in my three years of blogging I’ve found it hard to find bloggers that focus exclusively on music.
-So if you’re struggling to find music bloggers then the next thing to do is look to bloggers that have music sections, in the same why that you might come to me for music content.
+So, if you’re struggling to find music bloggers, the next thing to do is look to bloggers that have music sections, in the same way that you might come to me for music content.